Instruction

 Both the product in liquid form and in the form of a thick mass should be mixed before application.
 For a liquid product, it is enough to shake the canister vigorously, a product with a thick consistency should be mixed with a stirrer – we recommend using a slow-speed stirrer with a maximum speed of 200 RPM.

-Although each product is supplied ready for immediate application (after mixing), depending on the method of application, the preference of the person applying the material or the specifics of the substrate, dilution of the product may be required.
+Although each product is supplied ready for immediate application (after mixing), dilution may be required depending on the application method, the preferences of the person applying the material or the specific nature of the substrate.

 Substrate preparation

-• The surface should be free of fractions.
+- The surface should be cleaned of free fractions.

-• Depending on the condition of the surface (absorbency and stability) and the intensity of the existing color of the substrate, it may be necessary to protect it in advance with two coats of nanosilver primer.
+- Depending on the condition of the surface (absorption and stability) and the intensity of the existing substrate color, it may be necessary to protect it first with two layers of nanosilver primer.

-• In the case of partitions with high humidity (e.g., due to capillary rise of water from the ground), adequate waterproofing of the painted surface must be carried out.
+- In the case of partitions with high humidity (e.g. due to capillary water rising from the ground), appropriate waterproofing of the painted surface must be performed.

-• In order to obtain a uniform color when the thermal insulation coating layer is less than 1mm thick, it may be necessary to use a color equalizing primer (such as a standard finishing paint).
+- To obtain a uniform color with a thermal insulation coating layer less than 1 mm thick, it may be necessary to use a color-leveling primer (e.g. standard finishing paint).

 Steel materials:

-• The corrosion-prone surface should be treated with an anti-corrosion agent.
+- Surfaces susceptible to corrosion should be protected with an anti-corrosion agent.

-• The surface should be protected from moisture absorption.
+- The surface should be protected against moisture absorption.

 Artificial materials: